tcpalmer/nina-scheduler/adv-topics/ts5-beta.md

 You can now set thresholds in Profile settings to automatically accept images if the actual image metric is 'better than' (less than) the configured value.
 This is available for HFR, FWHM, and Eccentricity (the latter two with Hocus Focus only).
 If any of these values are configured to be greater than zero (the default), then the grader will operate as follows:
 1. Grade based on guiding RMS.
 If it fails, the image is rejected.
 2. Grade based on star count.
 If it fails, the image is rejected.
-3. If the image HFR < HFR auto accept, then the image is accepted without further testing.
-4. Otherwise, the normal standard deviation determination for HFR is used.
+3. If the image HFR < HFR auto accept, then the HFR standard deviation test is skipped.
+Otherwise, the normal standard deviation determination for HFR is used.
-5. If the image FWHM < FWHM auto accept, then the image is accepted without further testing.
-6. Otherwise, the normal standard deviation determination for FWHM is used.
+5. If the image FWHM < FWHM auto accept, then the FWHM standard deviation test is skipped.
+Otherwise, the normal standard deviation determination for FWHM is used.
-7. If the image Eccentricity < Eccentricity auto accept, then the image is accepted without further testing.
-8. Otherwise, the normal standard deviation determination for Eccentricity is used.
+7. If the image Eccentricity < Eccentricity auto accept, then the Eccentricity standard deviation test is skipped.
+Otherwise, the normal standard deviation determination for Eccentricity is used.

 Note that the threshold values you enter will be particular to the imaging characteristics of your equipment and your average seeing conditions.